josiahphua/tc-backend/README.md

 # tc-backend

+## Overview
-A RESTful API for managing teachers and classes with PostgreSQL database, built with Express.js and TypeScript.
+A RESTful API for managing teachers and classes with PostgreSQL database, built with Node.js, Express.js, and TypeScript.
+This API allows administrators to create and see teachers and classes, ensuring data integrity and validation.

 ---